fddata/GitHubSearch/readme.md

 Clone/download the repository.

-In the root folder, in the terminal run:
+Whilst in the root folder, install then run Wepback by entering the follwing commands in the terminal:

 ```console
 npm i

 npm run build
 ```
-To install then run Wepback.

 Following this, open `public/index.html` to launch the app.